 Kuwait’s government’s new 4-year plan has ruled out the implementation of VAT.
 In 2017, Kuwait signed the Gulf Cooperation Agreement pact on a VAT and Customs Union.
 So far, only Kuwait and Qatar have failed to introduce VAT.

 Instead, the government will look at customs duties since the economy and consumer confidence is believed to be still recovering from the global slow down and inflation spike.
 The government will proceed with the introduction of excise levies on tobacco, watches, jewellery, luxury cars and yachts.
 It may also be extended to unhealthy foods, including sugary drinks

-Kuwait’s parliamentary elections this week has increased opposition party hold on the legislature meaning a break-through on the introduction of a Value Added Tax regime is now unlikely soon.
+Kuwait’s parliamentary elections in October 2022 had increased opposition party hold on the legislature meaning a break-through on the introduction of a Value Added Tax regime is unlikely in the next three years.
 Opposition parties are against the tax and other economic reforms on the basis that they hit the poorest hardest.
-The deadlock with the cabinet has delayed the approval of a state budget for the fiscal year 2022/2023

 Instead of VAT, Kuwait is now exploring an excise or turnover tax on a limited range of supplies, including tobacco and related products, soft and sweetened drinks, expensive goods such as watches, jewellery and precious stones as well as luxury cars and yachts.